voschezang/coding-handbook/math/models.md

 - Question whether neither or both options can be true.
 - Find a third category
+    - Question whether there really is a single dimension.
+        - E.g. focus on X or de-focus.
+E.g. in organizations: focussing on specialization (efficiency) vs focussing on features (quality) vs focussing on simplicity.

 If a value is categorical:

 - Find steps that fall in between categories.